-Annie Lewis-O’Connor, PhD, Director, Coordinated Approach to Recovery and Empowerment (C.A.R.E.)
+Annie Lewis-O’Connor, PhD, Director, Coordinated Approach to Resilience and Empowerment (C.A.R.E.)
 Clinic at Brigham and Women’s Hospital, explains the impact of trauma, violence and abuse on long-term health.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.